Welcome to Junior Infants 2

 Welcome back we hope everyone has enjoyed their holidays and are looking forward to the year ahead!

-Our GAA coach is with us for another few weeks and this week we got to try Hurley.
+Our GAA coach was with us for another few weeks and this month we got to try Hurley.
 We had lots of fun and taught Ms Campbell a thing or two about Hurley!!

-Irish Dancing has started this term and we are working hard to learn our steps it takes a lot of concentration!
+Irish Dancing has started this month and we are working hard to learn our steps it takes a lot of concentration!

 In Maths we are looking at patterns.
 Check out some of our work below!